sombatos/WordPress-Rating-Plugin/readme.txt

 == Description ==

-I needed a simple plugin to display a rating in WordPress widget.
+I needed a simple plugin to display rating in WordPress widget.
 So I made this Rating Plus plugin.
 It is only beginning, more cool features to come...

 = Rating Plus Features =
 *   Custom rating icons